 Approximately a year after Harris, Genentech presented that work at the Waterside Monoclonal Conference.
 Exs.
 1006 at 1; 1002 at 81.
-At Waterside, Genentech disclosed rhuMAb HER2 targets the HER2 receptor and that overexpression of the HER2 receptor was correlated with breast cancer.
+At Waterside, Genentech disclosed rhuMAb HER2 targets the HER2 receptor and HER2 overexpression was correlated with breast cancer.
 Ex.
 1006 at 3.
+Genentech further disclosed rhuMAb HER2 was in Phase III clinical trials for the treatment of breast cancer, had been made at a 12,000 L production scale, and had undergone detailed structural characterization by chromatography.
+Id. at 3-4.